Jefremov/library/README.md

 - Viewing book information by author.
 - Viewing book information by title.
 - Viewing information about all books.
+#
 Book information includes all users currently reading that book.
+When taking a book, checks are performed for: the validity of the user, the book, and re-taking the book.
+When returning a book, checks are performed for: the validity of the user, the book, whether the user has the book.
+When ordering a book when ordering a book: validity of the user, book, availability of the book from the user, ordering the book again.

 ## Automated test scenario:
 - Up to 20 users are created with any name from 12 options.